nsubordin81/educational-python-variants/README.md

 ### Important language design considerations<sup>1</sup>

+The three below topics, as well as other cross cutting ideas, are all fundamental to language design and need to be represented in some way in the language specification.

 Syntax

 Answers the question, how do I know this program's structure is correct?
 What words are ok and where can I put them?

-This is mostly accomplished through context free grammars
+In language design, syntax definition is mostly accomplished through context free grammars (CFGs).

 Names and Types

+What is the vocabulary of the language?
+How does the language bind names, how does scoping work?
+What are the values that a program can perform operations on, a.k.a the types? what kind of type system is made available for language users so they can understand how to write operations, how can the language protect users from making mistakes through its knowledge of types?

 Semantics

-### What is the minimum and what can optionally be specified?

-A minimum specification is probably a formal description of syntax and then some description of the semantics.
-Without a reference implementation though that still leaves a lot to be guessed by any would be implementor of the language
+Just like in natural language, semantics are the meaning of the programming statements.
+When a statement is executed, what does it mean?
+What actually happens to the variables during an assignment?
+How are expressions evaluated?
+As covered in <sup>1</sup>, There is a lot of value in building Semantic models that aren't tied to one particular choice of machine, and Python accomplishes this.

 ## Why has python seemingly developed more implementations than other languages?